NeoGeographyToolkit/StereoPipeline/docs/tutorial.rst

 and start with ``output``.
 See :numref:`outputfiles` for the list of output files.

-You can then make a visualizable mesh or a DTM file with the following commands (the ``results/run-PC.tif`` and ``results/run-L.tif`` files are created by the ``parallel_stereo`` program above)::
+A a visualizable mesh or a DTM file can be made with the following commands (the ``results/run-PC.tif`` and ``results/run-L.tif`` files are created by the ``parallel_stereo`` program above)::